 Hanna Barbera.
 There were a lot of people who did not like those zooming letters or swirling stars in their childhoods.

 Feel sorry for anyone who had to witness Carlton Screen Advertising's abomination in British movie theatres.
 It features a huge, flaming branding iron shoving out of the screen at you, along with loud noises.
-It used to come before the commercials and trailers and was used constantly between 1996 and 2009.
-It's still in use in Irish cinemas today.
-So if you were watching something like the movie Millions in British cinemas, you'd have to bring earplugs.
+It used to come before the commercials and trailers and was used constantly between 1996 and 2014.
+So if you were watching something in British cinemas, you'd have to bring earplugs.
 It was even worse if you saw it in a UCI cinema, where it would be preceded by the following.

 At 5:20 in the link, this trailer for the Famous Players chain in Canada, then a subsidiary of Paramount.
 Famous Players was sold in 2005 to Cineplex Entertainment.
 It feels a tad creepy to watch this, with what's coming at you.
 Someone else mentioned a policy trailer for another Canadian chain, Empire Theatres, used in the early 2000s where its logo, that of a film reel, comes flying at you and then explodes, but for some reason, no one has it on YouTube.
 They have since changed their logo in 2008 to a 20th Century Fox style searchlight.
 Before the change, Empire Theatres used a logo with a starry background, but not so scary music.